 The underlying reasoning supporting the policies cited here appropriately seek to strike a balance between the interests of an employee to have secondary employment with the important interest of CCH to prevent conflicts of interest and ensure that secondary employment does not interfere with CCH employment.
 Here, the subject employee has worked two full-time positions during the Monday to Friday cycle since January 2020 by working 10:00 p.m. to 6:00 a.m. at the JTDC and a full-time day shift at CPS.
-In this regard, we view these circumstances as far more concerning than a typical failure to report dual employment matter, especially when considering that the subject employee works in a healthcare environment.
+In this regard, we view these circumstances as far more concerning than a typical failure to report dual employment.
 This is an aggravating factor that we believe no reasonable person would fail to recognize.
 See Cook County Health and Hospitals System Personnel Rules, Section 8.4(c)(2 and 3).